Skip to main content

 Simultaneously, the command center signals the gonads ∞ testes in men, and to a lesser extent, ovaries and adrenal glands in women ∞ to produce testosterone.
 Testosterone is a primary anabolic and androgenic hormone.
 Its anabolic role is to build and maintain tissues, especially muscle and bone.

 Its androgenic function influences characteristics like libido, motivation, and mental assertiveness.
 When both thyroid and testosterone signals are optimized, they work in concert.
-Healthy provides the necessary cellular energy for the anabolic, tissue-building projects that testosterone initiates.
+Healthy thyroid function provides the necessary cellular energy for the anabolic, tissue-building projects that testosterone initiates.
 One provides the ‘go’ signal for energy expenditure, while the other uses that energy to build and repair.

 Your individual metabolic health forms the foundation upon which all hormonal signals are built and interpreted.